astroveny/aws-bootcamp-cruddur-2023/journal/week0.md

 ### AWS account
 - Created MFA for the root user
+- Created OU and enabled SCP
+- created SCP Policy to restrict root access to some of the major services: "ec2:*","s3:*","rds:*","lambda:*","apigateway:*"
 - Created new username and enabled MFA
 - Attached Administrator and billing permissions
 ```